Nutaboy/portfolio/content/post/trainee-diary/index.md

 In this post I will guide you on the setup of your trainee diary.
 In a later post I will share with you a guide and my expectations.
 If you have any questions or you are stuck at something just get in touch with me.
-Looking forward to work with you.
+Looking forward to work with you and no worry if you don't really understand everything which will be going on in this tutorial.
+If you want to copy or use something of my blog post feel free to do it though attribution is appreciated.✌🏿

 {{< toc >}}